bugorz/engineering-blog/README.md

 ideas we have, open source software we use and have created.
 Watch this space for future articles.

-## New Posts

-To contribute a new post, Monsanto engineers should fork the `engineering-blog` repo, clone the fork, create a branch from develop, create your new post in the `_posts` directory, check it in, push it, create a [pull request][PR] from your new branch into develop on the main version.
-After the PR is submitted it will go through the approval process.
-Thanks

-[PR]: https://github.com/MonsantoCo/engineering-blog/pulls (Monsanto Engineering Blog Pull Requests)

 ## Usage and development

 *   Our engineering blog is built by [Jekyll][], so to work on it first